Spring 2016 | Iowa State University | College of Design

 Map + Model Two

 Laser cutting in conjunction with 3D printed joints were required for the second model.
-This map and model depicts Iowa’s main transportation methods; railroads, highways, and rivers.
+This map and model depicts Iowa’s main transportation methods; railroads

 Map + Model Three